 My name is Tanja and I am a 34 year old woman from Tromsø, Norway.

-I am currently living in Melbourn, Cambridgeshire with my husband and 8 year old daughter and I am a full time PhD student at ARU in Cambridge.
+I am currently living in Melbourn, Cambridgeshire with my husband and 8-year-old daughter and I am a full time PhD student at ARU in Cambridge.

-In 2015 I started my Msc in Palaeopathology from Durham university (Where I first met Dr Tipper) .
+In 2015 I started my MSc in Palaeopathology from Durham university (where I first met Dr Tipper) .
 I graduated in 2016 and we moved back to Norway, but decided to come back to England in 2022 where there are more opportunities in archaeology .
 Since coming back here I have worked both in the commercial sector and as an associated lecturer at ARU, helping run the Anthropology lab sessions.

 As an archaeologist I have worked on many interesting sites around the country.
 They range from Neolithic sites to Victorian mills.
 In Yorkshire I worked on a Roman villa with part of a mosaic floor still intact.
-In Kent we had an Anglo-Saxon settlement with shadows of buildings and jewelry.
+In Kent we had an Anglo-Saxon settlement with shadows of buildings and jewellery.
 In Essex a large Iron-Age and Roman cemetery with an Iron-Age settlement.
-In London a large post-medieval cemetery and in Manchester a standing Victorian Mill.
+In London, a large post-medieval cemetery and in Manchester a partly standing Victorian Mill.
 These are just some of the sites I have worked on in the UK.
 While living and working in Norway I did many jobs as the lead technician and osteologist for The Arctic University Museum, analysing Norwegian Iron-Age and medieval skeletons from the north of Norway.

 What I have been working on